Chart Color Schemes

 Paynesville lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Paynesville's population was approximately 7,349 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 372 people, a growth rate of 5.3%, since the 2021 Census which reported a population of 6,977.
-The change is inferred from the estimated resident population of 7,152 in June 2024 and an additional 325 validated new addresses since the Census date.
-This results in a population density ratio of 17.6 persons per square kilometer.
-Paynesville's growth rate exceeded that of its SA3 area (4.0%), indicating it as a growth leader in the region.
-Interstate migration contributed approximately 82.7% of overall population gains during recent periods, driving this growth.
+Paynesville's population was approximately 6,977 as of the 2021 Census.
+By Nov 2025, it is estimated to be around 7,350, reflecting a growth of 373 people (5.3%) since the Census date.
+This increase is inferred from the ABS's estimated resident population of 7,151 as of June 2024 and an additional 325 validated new addresses since the Census.
+The population density ratio is approximately 17.6 persons per square kilometer.
+Over the past decade, Paynesville has shown a compound annual growth rate of 1.7%, outperforming its SA3 area.
+Interstate migration contributed approximately 82.7% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusting through weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends predict exceptional growth, placing Paynesville in the top 10 percent of national non-metropolitan areas.
-The area is expected to expand by 3,681 persons by 2041, reflecting an increase of 47.4% over the 17-year period based on the latest annual ERP population numbers.
+Future population trends predict exceptional growth, placing Paynesville in the top 10 percent of national non-metropolitan areas.
+By 2041, the area is expected to expand by 3,681 persons based on the latest annual ERP population numbers, reflecting an overall increase of 47.4% over the 17-year period.

 Frequently Asked Questions - Population